Eliphas1810/eliphas1810-tools/README.md

 KatakanaLevenshteinDistanceCalculator.html calculates Levenshtein distances of Katakana pairs and lists Katakana Pairs, by the order of the normalized Levenshtein distance, from the most similar Katakana pair to the least.

+JaSimpleMP3ID3v2TagEditor.html can edit ID3v2.3 and ID3v2.4 Tag of MP3.

 <br />

 Self-made Chrome Extensions "SelectNewTab" adds new context menu item. the context menu item opens URL link by a new tab and select the new tab.